kyma-project/kyma/docs/helm-broker/docs/05-04-configure-hb.md

     kubectl apply helm-repos-configs
     ```

+    The default ConfigMap provided by the Helm Broker is the `helm-repos-urls` ConfigMap.
+Do not edit this ConfigMap.
+Create a separate one instead.
+Depending on your needs and preferences, you can create one or more ConfigMaps with URLs to different remote HTTP servers.

-The Helm Broker triggers the Service Catalog synchronization automatically.
-New ClusterServiceClasses appear after a few seconds.
+4. The Helm Broker triggers the Service Catalog synchronization automatically.
+New Service Classes appear after a few seconds.